 Porter and Porter in Scottsboro, AL was the law firm Adam hired to do his bidding and use the system as leverage against me.

-If I’ll just come back to him though, it would all go away.
+If I’ll just come back to him though, it would all go away, he tells me.

-Ms. Millican interviewed me, my lawyer wasn’t present.
+At the courthouse, Ms. Millican interviewed me, my lawyer wasn’t present.
 I refused to visit with my mother or my brother who were sitting with Adam, waiting.
-I talked to my Daddy though who bailed me out of jail.
+I talked to my Daddy though, who bailed me out of jail.

-I burned a few things.
+While they were gone those few days, I burned a few things.
 Things that reminded me of the awful traumatic time I had just lived through.
-I don’t regret that either.
+Cleaned things up a bit, had the store closed for remodel.
+I had to burn the five hundred pound oak counter my back stabbing Uncle Wendell made for me.
+I don’t regret that.

 His lawyer Porter resigned citing that Adam has “unrealistic expectations.”